|2013-2014 JUNIOR NATIONALS QUALIFIERS|

 Quota information will obviously change from race to race, and will not be officially determined until after the 3rd JN Qualifier on January 13th.

 The JN Selection Committee reserves the right to not select an athlete for the team if an athlete does not meet the standards of the athletes’ code of conduct.
-If a selected athlete cannot attend Junior Olympics, the spot then goes to the next athlete on list.
+If a selected athlete cannot attend Junior Nationals, the spot then goes to the next athlete on list.
 For a detailed description and examples of the Selection Process, CLICK HERE.

-Far West may select athletes to the team using JO Selection Committee’s discretion.
+Far West may select athletes to the team using JN Selection Committee’s discretion.
 The total number of discretionary selections made by the committee shall be no more than twenty-five percent (25%) of the allowed team size.

 Committee may consider any factors including (but not limited to) the following: illness, college team commitments or family emergency.